Restoring the State Theater, One Pipe at a Time

 STAGE will also continue renovation on a Wurlitzer organ that was returned to the theater in 2018, thanks to the support of benefactors and ongoing individual citizens’ donations.
 The State Theater secured the instrument in 2009, but it lived in pieces in storage near the Oroville levee until the 2017 spillway incident.
 Everyone then realized it was time to bring the organ, which has some mechanisms dating back to 1914, to the Theater.

-The State Theater originally had an organ, but it was removed when the silent film era ended; today, with the installation of the Wurlitzer, the Theater is one of only 200 theaters in the country to have a functioning organ.
-With about 1,200 pipes connected to dozens of instruments, the Wurlitzer is one of the most expensive and time-consuming parts of the overall restoration—but it’s well worth the effort.
+The State Theater originally had an organ, but it was removed when the silent film era ended; today, With about 1,200 pipes connected to dozens of instruments, the Wurlitzer is one of the most expensive and time-consuming parts of the overall restoration—but it’s well worth the effort.
 Played for select performances and special occasions, the sounds of the organ fill the auditorium and drift into the lobby, transporting you back to State Theater’s heyday.

 If you close your eyes and listen, you can almost see what the Theater was like 90 years ago—and where its supporters hope it will be in the future.

 The Fall 2019 reopening of the State Theatre revealed the new digital marquee, which shines brightly in Downtown Oroville.
 Inside, visitors will see the updated water fountain, art deco detailing on the ceiling, and the renovated mural on the stairs.
 Restorations are ongoing—donate to help STAGE continue its efforts.

 For Your Visit

 Open October 1 through July 5, tours are available only during special events and for groups by reservation.
 Visit to discover the various restoration endeavors or hear the notes of Wurlitzer in person.

 Check the Theater’s website for a calendar of events, including a variety of live performances.